ippanelcom/Edge-Document/docs/send/country/count.md

 # Get Recipients Count

-This API allows you to send messages using a pattern.
+This API allows you to retrieve the count of recipients based on various filters such as birth year, province, county, city

 ## 📍 Endpoint